mpacer/pycon2017/pycon.md

 [www.python3statement.org](http://www.python3statement.org/)

-List of who is stopping support when.
+List of who is stopping Python 2 support when.
 Resources on how to stop support with minimal frustration for users

 --